 - 34 52 34.19S x 137 00 15.33E gar / squid / ruffas

 - 34 46 15.34S x 137 24 27.77E gar / snapper / squid

 EYRE PENINSULA Members fished the Dashwood channel at Streaky Bay over the past week for KG whiting, 3-4 kilo snapper, gar & blueys.
-If you are planning a West Coast fish soon, it would be worth your while to stop off at Pt Augusta where kingfish are in the top of the Gulf near the old Powerhouse drops.
+If you are planning a West Coast fish soon, it would be worth your while to stop off at Pt Augusta where kingfish are near the old Powerhouse drops.
 Blue crabs are also making an appearance at the top of the gulf now.
 Cowell has snook & big yellowfin whiting out from Germein Point, while Pt Lincoln has KG whiting in Proper Bay.
 Coffin Bay & Elliston have yellowfin whiting from their jetties, while Baird Bay has garfish, squid & ruffs.
-Further west we have gar, small snapper & KG whiting from Acraman Creek & Bosanquet Bay.
+Further west we have gar & KG whiting from Acraman Creek & Bosanquet Bay.
 Tight Lines!

 SOUTH EAST KG whiting have been caught from Kingston & Robe in recent days, while mullet & small flathead can be caught at night from Lurline Point & Stinky Bay.
 Squid & KG whiting have been caught out from Kingston, Boatswain's Point & Robe when weather permitted.
 The upper reaches of the Coorong have mulloway, shark, salmon & mullet at the 32 Mile Crossing, Salt Creek & Policeman's Point.
-The tuna have almost finished but a few have been caught from big boat crews fishing out of Port Mac, but these fish are slowly moving on as their season starts to close.
+The tuna have almost finished but a few have been caught from big boat crews fishing out of Port Mac.
 Garfish, squid & mullet can be caught from Little Dip, Nora Creina Bay & Beachport.
 Tight Lines!